PedroBergamo/Linear/README.md

 # Linear
-An easy application to solve linear equations from excel files
+An straightforward application to solve linear equations using Scikit-learn linear regression models.